Common Sense Approach to Chemical Accident Prevention Proposed Rule

 Public Hearing

-In addition to accepting written comments during the public comment period, EPA will hold a virtual public hearing on March 10, 2026.
-The hearing will convene at 12:00pm Eastern Standard Time and will conclude after all speakers have presented, but no earlier than 5:00pm EST.
+In addition to accepting written comments during the public comment period, EPA held a virtual public hearing on March 10, 2026.

 Rule History